CS546-Final-Project-Group8/Final-Project/README.md

 ## Employee Account Creation

-Email of each employee is unique for a particaular business.
-But the same email can be used for multiple businesses.(This is done to consider that fact many people work multiple jobs at the same time.)
+Email of each employee is unique for a particular business.
+But the same email can be used for multiple businesses.
+(This is done to consider that fact many people work multiple jobs at the same time.)

 ## Virtual Punch Clock